mongodb-js/mongodb-prebuilt/README.md

 ## Installation

-Download and install the latest build of mongodb for your OS and add it to your projects `package.json` as a `devDependency`:
+Download and install the latest build of mongodb for your OS and add it to your projects `package.json` as a `dependency`:

 ```
-npm install mongodb-prebuilt --save-dev
+npm install mongodb-prebuilt --save
 ```

 You can also use the `-g` flag (global) to symlink it into your PATH: